Instead of releasing this greenhouse gas, beer brewers are selling it to pot growers

 Cleaner than gas purchased from industrial sources, which contains volatile organic compounds, the CO2 from the CiCi made a perceptible difference in taste, he said.
 It’s also affordable for smaller brewers — their larger peers recover carbon with technology that costs millions of dollars.

-"Economically it makes sense," Berger said.
-"We saw almost 40 percent growth in 2019 and now we're trying to do right by our community and the environment."
+“Economically it makes sense,” Berger said.
+“We saw almost 40 % growth in 2019 and now we’re trying to do right by our community and the environment.”

 Berger lifted an industrial plastic tube that carries CO2 from fermentation tanks into a dryer, where water separates from the gas.
 Next, the gas flowed into the CiCi, through a carbon filter and was chilled to liquid stored in a tank bound for the Clinic.